The Shop

 Below is some of the equipment our personnel use to finish up the bodies we build.
 We are fully equipped for welding and cutting of all materials we handle.
 Most of the machines shown are dedicated to specific jobs.
 This means that major adjustments are not constantly required when different processes are needed.
 It also means more people can be working simultaneously.

 Of course, where there are fire trucks, there is plumbing.
 On long runs, there is nothing like a straight shot of uninterrupted pipe to minimize friction loss.
 The threader below handles from 1/4" up to 4" pipe and can cut tapered or straight threads.
-With the threader we can use the exact length of pipe we need and cuts down on the number of fittings in the system.
+With the threader we can use the exact length of pipe we need and cut down on the number of fittings in the system.
 But, when short runs are encountered in tight areas it is best to use the gentle sweep of a hose instead of the flow restricting elbows used in conventional plumbing.
 That is where the hydraulic hose coupler comes into play.
 By using swaged type couplings on our hose runs we totally eliminate unreliable hose clamps.
+We can couple hydraulic hose up to 2" inside diameter.

 One thing everyone can agree on is that a fire truck must have a good paint job.
 The unit needs to last for 20 to 30 years or more and will not be able to unless the paint protects the body.
 (Not to mention that pretty fire trucks are a tradition in the fire service.)
 We buy the best paint available but, the only way to assure proper application is with the proper equipment, highly skilled personnel, and a good paint booth.
 This booth can easily accommodate full sized apparatus with the exception of aerial ladders and is state of the art.